Renault CEO: I'm confident about alliance with Nissan

-PARIS, July 30 (Reuters) - The new CEO of French carmaker Renault said on Thursday he was confident that his firm’s troubled alliance with Japanese partners Nissan and Mitsubishi would demonstrate that it was valuable for all sides.
+PARIS (Reuters) - The new CEO of French carmaker Renault (RENA.PA) said on Thursday he was confident that his firm’s troubled alliance with Japanese partners Nissan (7201.T) and Mitsubishi (7211.T) would demonstrate that it was valuable for all sides.

 The alliance, for years a model of success, was roiled by the ouster of the man who forged it, Carlos Ghosn, in 2018.
 He has since said it is riven by tension and jealousies between French and Japanese executives.